 Copy of Medical Records

 You may request a copy of your hearing evaluation at the end of your visit at no-charge.
-Should you or another healthcare provider request a copy at a later date, our office reserves the right to assess a $25 administrative charge + $0.25 per page to process and then mail/fax another copy for your benefit.
+Should you or another healthcare provider request a copy at a later date, our office reserves the right to assess a $25 administrative charge + $0.25 per page for each request to process and then mail/fax another copy for your benefit.